Danack/RfcCodex/rfc_etiquette.md

 Emails that are sent on PHP internals that discuss RFCs are read by hundreds if not thousands of people.

 Writing concisely will save a lot of other people's time.
-It is also far more likely that people will read and understand your email than if you write long emails.
+It is also far more likely that people will read and understand your email if it is short than if you write long emails.

 Additionally, unless someone was just discussing trivial issues (such as a typo in the RFC) it is appropriate to think about and digest what they were saying, rather than giving a response based on your first thoughts.